A 2025 Guide to Flipping Houses in California: 5 Cities to Consider

 What is house flipping?

 House flippers buy homes, hold them for a couple of months, and then sell them for a profit (that’s the flip part).
-Typically, they buy distressed properties — either short sales, foreclosures, or homes that need significant work — fix them up, and sell them for a profit.
+Typically, they buy distressed properties, such as short sales, foreclosures, or homes that need significant work, fix them up, and sell them for a profit.
 Sometimes flippers buy and sell homes to wholesalers without making any repairs or updates.

-The goal is to buy low and sell for a high profit — one that covers both the home’s initial cost and any improvements.
+The goal is to buy low and sell for a high profit, covering the home’s initial cost and any improvements.

 “I would say the best advice would probably be to start off working with or helping another investor that already has experience so that you can actually learn from them,” says Donate.
 He also recommends hiring a seasoned real estate agent familiar with house flipping.